Best Mint Alternatives in 2026

 Smart money tracker with beautiful design

 Copilot Money picks up where Mint left off with a premium, ad-free experience.
-Bank syncing, smart categorization, and investment tracking in a beautifully designed iOS app.
-The cost is higher than free Mint, but the experience is leagues ahead.
+Bank syncing, AI-powered categorization, real-time notifications, and investment tracking wrapped in an exceptionally designed iOS app.
+If you're in the Apple ecosystem, this is the polish upgrade from Mint's increasingly neglected interface.
+The catch: iOS and Mac only, and $14.99/month.
+No Android, no web.

 Strengths